yan-soon/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC05 - Edit a Module in `Completed Modules`**
+####**Use case: UC05 - Edit a module in `Completed Modules`**

-1. User requests to list all modules in `Completed Modules`
-2. GradPad shows the list of modules in `Completed Modules`
-3. User requests to edit a module in `Completed Modules`
+1. User requests to edit a module in `Completed Modules`
-4. Module is replaced with updated fields
+2. Module is replaced with updated fields
+3. GradPad displays the module edited onto the `Result Display`

     Use case ends.

 **Extensions**

-* 2a.
-The list of modules in `Completed Modules` is empty.
+* 1a.
+The module does not exist in `Completed Modules`.

+    * 1a1.
+GradPad shows an error message.

         Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+No field is edited for the module.

-    * 3a1.
+    * 1b1.
 GradPad shows an error message.

+        Use case ends.

+* 1c.
+Edited module does not exist in NUS.

+    * 1c1.
+GradPad shows an error message.

-        Use case resumes at step 2.
+        Use case ends.

-* 3b.
+* 1d.
 The input fields format is invalid.

-    * 3b1.
+    * 1d1.
 GradPad shows an error message.

-        Use case resumes at step 2.
+        Use case ends.

-**Use case : UC06 - View required modules in CS curriculum**
+####**Use case : UC06 - Find modules in `Completed Modules`**

 **MSS**

+1. User requests to find modules in `Completed Modules` using keywords.
+2. GradPad displays the modules found onto the `Result Display`

+    Use case ends.

+**Extensions**

+* 1a.
+No modules or tag found.

+    * 1a1.
+GradPad displays no modules found message onto `Result Display`.

+        Use case ends.

+####**Use case : UC07 - View required modules in CS curriculum**

+**MSS**

 1. User requests to view all required modules in CS curriculum
-2. GradPad displays the required modules in CS curriculum onto the `Command Line Display`
+2. GradPad displays the required modules in CS curriculum onto the `Result Display`

     Use case ends.

-**Use case : UC07 - Search for module details**
+####**Use case : UC08 - View all available General Education Modules offered in NUS**

 **MSS**

-1. User requests to search for a module in the CS curriculum.
+1. User requests to view all available General Education Modules offered in NUS.
-2. GradPad displays the module details in the `Command Line Display`
+2. GradPad displays the all available General Education modules onto the `Result Display`

     Use case ends.

+####**Use case : UC09 - View all available Science modules in the CS curriculum**

+**MSS**

+1. User requests to view all available Science modules in the CS curriculum.
+2. GradPad displays the all available Science modules in the CS curriculum onto the `Result Display`

+    Use case ends.

+####**Use case : UC010 - Search for module details**

+**MSS**

+1. User requests to search for a module in NUS.
+2. GradPad displays the module details in the `Result Display`

+    Use case ends.

 **Extensions**

 * 1a.
-The input command format is invalid.
+The module searched does not exist in NUS.

     * 1a1.
 GradPad shows an error message.

         Use case ends.

-* 2a.
-The module searched does not exist in the required module list.

-    * 2a1.
-GradPad shows an error message.

-        Use case ends.

-**Use case : UC08 - exit GradPad**
+####**Use case : UC11 - exit GradPad**

 **MSS**